 They are energetic without being too much of a handful, so owners don’t need to worry about them getting out of control.
-Their high intelligence leads them to enjoy games that include some mental exercise, especially if they get a chance to use their amazing sense of smell.
+Their high IQ leads them to enjoy games that include some mental exercise, especially if they get a chance to use their amazing sense of smell.

-Their popularity has even seeped into pop culture, with the famous character Snoopy from the “Peanuts” series being a beagle.
+The Beagle’s popularity has even seeped into pop culture, with the famous character Snoopy from the “Peanuts” series being a beagle.
 I know, the resemblance is a bit far-fetched, but we’ll just take “Peanuts” creator Charles M. Schulz’s word for it.

 While they were also historically bred for hunting, since the Middle Ages they have also been used for tracking people such as criminals on the run!
 Their formidable noses are estimated to be more than 1,000 times more powerful than a human’s.